Learn how to find a coursework scholarship, prepare and submit an application, and accept an offered scholarship.

-Letters of recommendation are sometimes part of a scholarship's eligibility requirements.
+A letter(s) of recommendation is sometimes required as part of the application process.
 If you do not provide one, or cannot get one in time, you won't be considered eligible for that particular scholarship.
-In addition to the specific requirements of letters of recommendation or supporting community involvement or leadership activities outlined in the next sections, letters provided in this category should:

-Always ensure you check the eligibility requirements of the scholarship you're applying for, as there may be a specific person (i.e. academic at RMIT, community leader) who is required to provide your reference.
+Always ensure you check the eligibility requirements of the scholarship you're applying for, as there may be a specific person (i.e. academic at RMIT, community leader) who is required to provide your letter of recommendation.

-If you are asked to submit a letter of recommendation from a personal refereee rather than an academic one, this referee needs to:
+If you are asked to submit a letter of recommendation from a personal referee rather than an academic one, this referee needs to:

 A personal referee may be a community worker, employer, counsellor, church leader, doctor, etc.

 Consider the following when asking for a letter of recommendation: